HippoBaro/ultramarine/docs/index.md

 // wait or attach a continuation to the returned future.
 ```

-### Performance
+# Performance

 Ultramarine is build on Seastar and benefits from a lock-free, [shared-nothing design](http://seastar.io/shared-nothing/).
-Compared to typical actor model implementation, it doesn't use any locking or complex cache-unfriendly concurrent data-structures internally.
+Compared to typical actor model implementations, it doesn't use any locking or complex cache-unfriendly concurrent data-structures internally.

 Specifically, this gives Ultramarine an advantage on many-to-many communication patterns, because there is not contention on mailboxes.
 Also, because Ultramarine doesn't have per-actor mailboxes and actor' messages aren't processed in batches, it has better latency characteristics.